De L’Isle (top left) (by Messrs Day)

 Philip Sidney, 2nd Baron de L’Isle and Dudley was a friend of the Ricardos who visited Ray Mead Cottage.
 He lived at Penshurst Place in Kent.
 He was a former Lieutenant in the Royal Horse Guards and probably got to know the Ricardos when stationed at Windsor, which was very near Maidenhead.

-Stewart was probably Alan Paterson Stewart, Lord Garlies (1835-1901), who played cricket for I Zingari and the Royal Horse Guards before becoming the 10th Earl of Galloway in 1873.
+Stewart was Alan Plantagenet Stewart, Lord Garlies (1835-1901), who played cricket for I Zingari and the Royal Horse Guards before becoming the 10th Earl of Galloway in 1873.

 I Zingari Dublin 1859 (centre)